Capi-nemoo/nemoovim/README.md

-# Here’s a message for your README that matches your request:
 ##   ⚠️ Deprecated Branch

 This branch is no longer maintained.
 We have migrated to Lazy.nvim as our package manager for improved performance and better maintainability.